Zoo Tycoon 2

 Zoo Tycoon 2 is a business simulation video game developed by Blue Fang Games and published by Microsoft Game Studios and MacSoft.
-Originally released for Microsoft Windows, Zoo Tycoon 2 is also available for Windows Mobile, PDA, and Mac OS X, although expansions are not included in the Mac version.
+Originally released in 2004 for Microsoft Windows, Zoo Tycoon 2 is also available for Windows Mobile, PDA, and Mac OS X, although expansions are not included in the Mac version.
 A Nintendo DS version, titled Zoo Tycoon 2 DS, was released in 2008.

-Similar to its predecessor, Zoo Tycoon, the objective is to build and operate a zoo by creating exhibits and aquariums, keeping guests and animals happy, and maintaining employees, finances, terrain, foliage and scenery.
+Similar to its predecessor, 2001's Zoo Tycoon, the objective is to build and operate a zoo by creating exhibits and aquariums, keeping guests and animals happy, and maintaining employees, finances, terrain, foliage, and scenery.

 Gameplay

-The gameplay revolves around creating suitable exhibits for animals through habitat modifications (ground cover, water, elevation, foliage and rocks and a variety of items including food, enrichment and shelter) which fulfill the animal's needs (habitat, hunger, thirst, stimulation, privacy, sleep, social, exercise).
-Guests will visit the zoo to see the animals, and they also have needs that need to be fulfilled through scenery and buildings (hunger, thirst, bathroom, seating, entertainment).
+The gameplay revolves around creating suitable exhibits for animals through habitat modifications (ground cover, water, elevation, foliage, and rocks, plus a variety of other items including food, shelters, and toys/enrichment items) which fulfill the animal's needs (habitat, hunger, thirst, stimulation, privacy, sleep, social, and exercise).
+Guests will visit the zoo to see the animals, and they also have needs that need to be fulfilled through scenery and buildings (hunger, thirst, bathroom, seating, and entertainment).

-Zoo Tycoon 2 features three gameplay modes: Campaign, Challenge and Freeform.
-In Campaign mode, the player plays through a scenario in an existing zoo and is assigned different goals to complete, such as achieving a certain fame level, caring for rescued animals, or breeding endangered species.
-In Challenge mode, the player starts a zoo from scratch and will be given random challenges which can be accepted or rejected.
-In both of these modes, players will have limited money to manage and will start with limited access to animals and items, with more becoming available as zoo fame level increases.
-The last mode, Freeform, allows the player create a zoo from scratch with unlimited money and access to all animals and items from the start.
+Zoo Tycoon 2 features three gameplay modes: Campaign, Challenge, and Sandbox.
+In Campaign mode, the player plays through scenarios in existing zoos and is assigned different objectives to complete, such as achieving a certain fame level, caring for rescued animals, or breeding endangered species.
+In Challenge mode, the player starts a zoo from scratch and is given random challenges which can be accepted or rejected.
+In both of these modes, players have limited money and start with limited access to animals and items, with more becoming available as zoo fame level increases.
+The last mode, Sandbox, allows the player to create a zoo from scratch with unlimited money and access to all animals and items from the start.